getnamingo/registrar/INSTALL.md

 mv /opt/registrar/patches/validate.php /var/www/validate.php
 ```

+## 16. Further Settings:

+1. You will need to link to various ICANN documents in your footer, and also provide your terms and conditions and privacy policy.

+2. In your contact page, you will need to list all company details, including registration number and name of CEO.

+3. Use the example WHOIS/RDAP web client in `/opt/registrar/whois/web` for your registrar website.

-The other 2 files in `/opt/registrar/patches` are to be integrated with your workflow.
+4. The files `/opt/registrar/patches/validation_email.php` and `/opt/registrar/patches/tmch.php` are to be integrated with your workflow.

+5. Some manual tune-in is still required in various parts.